 It takes a long time to walk through the Imperial City as a tourist.
 Partly because of the sheer size but also because there are quite a few different sections to look at.

-Buildings have gradually been restored over the years and you can see that more continual work is taking place to restore even more.
+Buildings in the Hue Citadel have gradually been restored over the years and you can see that more continual work is taking place to restore even more.
 Although there are large parts of the site that are still empty, there are plenty of things to see.

 There’s the main Thai Hoa Palace near the main entrance, where the emperor would have conducted much of his official business…